np18700/My_Finery_NYCDSA_Fall_2018_Product/README.md

 The information I am interested in such as ‘item name’, ‘brand name’ and ‘category Id’ exists in strings.
 This is a supervised machine learning text classification problem.
 Predicting the right category on the provided string will help this company best serve its clients.

 To tackle this problem, I investigated which supervised methods are best suited to handle text data, multi-class classification and imbalanced classes.
-Upon cleaning the data, engineering features, and balancing classes, I implemented Naive Bayes, Multinomial Logistic Regression, Support Vector Machine and Tree-based models.
+Upon cleaning the data, engineering features, and balancing classes, I implemented Multinomial Logistic Regression.